JustinBJo/TUDCSE/CSE2510_ML/practice_questions.md

 * Book says K-1 classifiers for K classes

 ## Week 5.
 Biases & Fairness

+### 1. Bias
+- Q. Imagine you are going home after a party, late at night.
+There are two routes you can take: a shorter one where you will have to walk through an alleyway where regularly scary-looking people hang out and a longer one where you will be able to walk through a residential neighbourhood.
+You decide to take the longer route.
+<br>Indicate all correct statements.
+  - Implicit bias causes you to be afraid of scary-looking people.
+  - Discrimination causes you to take the longer route.
+  - Explicit bias causes you to take the longer route.
+  - Explicit bias causes you to be afraid of scary-looking people.
+  - Implicit bias causes you to take the longer route.
+  - Discrimination causes you to be afraid of scary-looking people.
+<br><br>
+- A. 1 and 3
+  <br><br>
+- Implicit bias is an unconscious thought
+- Explicit bias is the action you take from that unconscious thought
+- Discrimination is an action taken based on prejudice, which is a stereotype.

+### 2. Racial Bias
+- Q. Amazon developed a face recognition tool that turned out to be biased: people of colour and especially women of colour, were less well classified on a gender classification task.<br>
+  What sources might have caused this bias in classification results?
+Explain each source in a few sentences.

+- A.
+  - Gender imbalance in programming team: researchers/programmers typically test for their own gender/race
+  - Training data bias: too few photos of people of colour and women of colour in the database

+### 3. Decision making
+- Q. The tax office has a computer system that decides which people’s tax returns need to be checked manually.
+Investigation of these tax returns that need to be checked manually shows an unexpected bias towards a certain group.
+<br> Who is responsible for the decisions that are made?
+  - The people who interact daily with individuals who file their tax returns.
+  - The management team.
+  - The programmers who implement the decision-making algorithm.
+  - The individuals who file their tax returns.

+- A. 3) the programmers.

+### 4. Removing Features
+- Q. Removing a sensitive feature will make sure that the trained model cannot discriminate based on the sensitive feature
+<br> Is this statement true or false?
+<br><br>
+- A. False
+<br><Br>
+- False, it may be possible that the value of the sensitive feature can be inferred from the other features, and because of this reason the model can still discriminate based on the sensitive feature.

+### 5. Profits & Fairness
+- Q. In the context of predicting whether people should receive a loan, the Independence criterion allows the bank to make a larger profit than the Separation criterion.
+  <br> Is this statement true or false?
+<br><br>
+- A. False
+<br><br>
+- False, the Independence criterium means from each group the same percentage needs to be accepted.
+This means the bank will make a large loss, because it needs to accept people that cannot pay the loan back.
+The Seperation criterion does allow acceptance rate to be different for each group and thus will allow the bank to have a larger profit.

 ## Week 6.
 Non-Linear Discriminative Models